ROS2 Plugin

 “” |

-Here’s a simple example of remap usage: For an AimRT func_name pb:/aimrt_server/GetFooData
+Here is a simple example of remap usage: for an AimRT func_name named pb:/aimrt_server/GetFooData

-, if no remap is needed, the final generated ros func_name would be /aimrt_5Fserver/GetFooData
+, if no remap is needed, the final generated ros func_name is /aimrt_5Fserver/GetFooData

 rpc: